kre64/kre64.github.io/README.md

 * https://kre64.github.io/twitter-reviews
   * Search and filter reviews for Twitter's iOs App.
 * https://kre64.github.io/survive
-  * Not sure why I built this in react but atleast I finished it!
-(It's a little game)
+  * Built a game from scratch, used canvas and vanilla js + react (which was a terrible idea)